Chenlulu2020/Chenlulu2020.github.io/_posts/2024-03-13-How to Study Cities.md

 ## 3.Disciplinary and Interdisciplinary

-Professors in city and regional planning and urban studies departments are generally interdisciplinary, who have been educated in two types of academic disciplines.
+Professors in city and regional planning and urban studies departments are generally interdisciplinary, who have been educated in two types of academic disciplines:

-Two types of disciplinary perspectives

 -  social science disciplines: “urban geography,” “urban sociology,” “urban politics,” “urban economics,” or “urban anthropology,”